-There are several important principles to follow in the implementation of the CAREC Digital Strategy 2030.53
+There are several important principles to follow in the implementation of the CAREC Digital Strategy 2030.52

 Adopting a holistic digital transformation vision and an inclusive digital ecosystem approach is important throughout the implementation process, making sure that sufficient attention is given to the strengthening of the region's non-digital and digital foundations to support both larger regional digital initiatives, as well as specific operational cluster and sectoral projects.
-It is also important to adopt an active CAREC policy framework for interoperability at the legal, organizational, semantic, and technical levels.54
+It is also important to adopt an active CAREC policy framework for interoperability at the legal, organizational, semantic, and technical levels.53

-The CAREC Digital Strategy 2030 is ambitious in its vision.
-It is therefore important to adopt an agile implementation framework that will enable a collaborative and decentralized approach, and guard against weaknesses in coordination capacity.
-A prioritized project portfolio and implementation roadmap will highlight quick wins and low-hanging fruit in the shorter term, and simultaneously strengthen the necessary foundational pillars to progress to long-term, strategic, and harder to execute projects.
+The CAREC Digital Strategy 2030 is ambitious in its vision, thus it is important to combine the longer-term view with agile implementation, focusing on a prioritized project portfolio and an implementation roadmap highlighting quick wins and low-hanging fruit in the shorter term and progressing to more strategic, harder to execute projects as regional governance, collaboration, execution capacity and skills are developed and strengthened.